knowledgepixels/nanodash/INSTALL.md

 Follow the instructions to complete your profile as shown on your [profile page](http://localhost:37373/profile).

 Now you are ready to publish your own nanopublications via the "publish" menu item at the top.

+If Nanobench doesn't start up and you are seeing an error message like the one below, then your installed Java is too old and you need to follow Step 1 above to install Java 11 or above:

+> java.lang.UnsupportedClassVersionError: ... has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0

 ## Update